3 out of 10

 3 out of 10 is a 2020 episodic graphic adventure game created and developed by Terrible Posture Games that is designed as the world's "first playable sitcom" about a group of developers struggling to make a game from their company, Shovelworks Studios.
 In the game's story, Shovelwork Studios is the worst video game studio in the world and has never made a game that scores higher than a "3 out of 10" before, but they still try.

 The game was released on PC by August 6, 2020, on season 1 around 5 episodes for five weeks to September 3, then later released on Xbox One, Xbox Series X/S and Nintendo Switch on March 3, 2021.
 Season 2 was released on April 8, 2021.

 Gameplay

-The game is described as "part animated show, part game" which combines a single, overarching narrative with genre-bending mini-games.
+The game is described as "part animated show, part game" which combines a single, overarching narrative with genre-bending minigames.
 Players control an animator, Midge Potters, who must adjust her life with her new colleagues as they create an endless runner called Surfing with Sharks, with the unique gimmick that it has an end.